atweiden/tantum/doc/Compare.md

   more of a general solution.
 This comes at the cost of readability and usability.
   - e.g. periodic transactions, think: macro.
-Macros should have no place in a plain text accounting log.
+Macros should have no place in a plain text bookkeeping log.
 It makes the text file very hard for a human to read through.
 Anything like that should be handled with a dedicated GUI and exported to plain text afterwards
   - e.g. expressions that perform calculations within ledger